-Andrew Roberson was referred to L.E.A.P. by the Project Empowerment program, where he was gaining maintenance experience working as a porter.
-At that time, the Department of Consumer and Regulatory Affairs had partnered with L.E.A.P. to recruit candidates for their Abatement Team.
+Andrew Roberson was referred to L.E.A.P. by the Project Empowerment program, where he was gaining maintenance experience working as a porter for a local private company.
+At that time, the Department of Consumer and Regulatory Affairs had partnered with L.E.A.P. to recruit candidates for their Abatement team.
 Andrew was selected to join this team and gained work experience by performing transformational work of clearing blighted properties.
-While in L.E.A.P., Andrew gained hands-on experience using heavy equipment and proved that he was committed to making a difference for DC and for himself.
+While in L.E.A.P., Andrew gained hands-on experience using heavy equipment and proved to his supervisors that he was committed to making a difference for D.C. and for himself.
 After completing the L.E.A.P. program, Andrew was offered a full-time, permanent position on the Department of Consumer and Regulatory Affairs' Abatement team.